abinit/abinit/doc/mkdocs-tutorials/paw1.md

 steps, it is better to choose a value of pawecutdg slightly higher.

-The convergence of the compensation charge has a similar behaviour; it is possible to check it in the output file, just after the SCF cycle by looking
+The convergence of the compensation charge has a similar behaviour; it is possible to check it in the output file, just after the SCF cycle by looking at:
-at:

      PAW TEST:
      ==== Compensation charge inside spheres ============
      The following values must be close...
      Compensation charge over spherical meshes =      0.409392121335747
      Compensation charge over fine fft grid    =      0.409392418241149

 The two values of the integrated compensation charge density must be close to each other.
 Note that, for numerical reasons, they cannot be exactly the same (integration over a radial grid does not use the same scheme as integration over a FFT grid).

 Additional test:
 We want now to check the convergence in [[ecut]] with a fixed value of 24 Ha for [[pawecutdg]].
 Modify the file tpaw1_2.in, setting pawecutdg to 24 Ha, and launch ABINIT again...
-You should obtain the values :
+You should obtain the values:

     etotal1  -1.1474831477E+01
     etotal2  -1.1518678975E+01